LarkspurCA/androidweardocs/demand.rst

 5. Create a wearable action.

-  The following example creates an action for a notification that uses a standard reply icon and label, and adds the pending intent and remote input from previous steps.
+  The following example creates an action for the notification that uses a standard reply icon and label, and adds the pending intent and remote input from previous steps.

   .. code-block:: java